home-assistant/companion.home-assistant/docs/core/sensors.md

 ## Battery Sensors
 ![iOS](/assets/iOS.svg) <br />
-The Battery State sensor (`sensor.battery_state`) provides information on the current status of the devices battery.
+The Battery State sensor (`sensor.battery_state`) provides information on the current status of the device\'s battery.
 The three possible values are `Charging`, `Not Charging`, or `Full` when the device is 100 % charged.
 The Battery Level sensor (`sensor.battery_level`) reports the current battery level of the device from 0–100 %.
 The charge level is reflected in the sensor icon.
 Additionally there is a "Low Power Mode" attribute that reports `true` or `false` depending on whether your iOS device is in [Low Power Mode](https://support.apple.com/en-us/HT205234) or not.

 ![Android](/assets/android.svg)<br />
 The battery sensors listed below describe the state of the battery for a few different data points.
 The sensor's icon reflects the charging status, and type of charging being used.
 The `battery_state`, `charger_type` and `is_charging` sensor will be updated when the device has a charger connected or disconnected.
 The `battery_health`, `battery_level`, `battery_power` and `battery_temperature` sensors will be updated any time any of the other sensors get an update as well as when the device reports low battery or when it has recovered from the low battery alert.
 All of these sensors make use of [BatteryManager](https://developer.android.com/reference/android/os/BatteryManager).